quicwg/base-drafts/draft-ietf-quic-recovery.md

 bytes_in_flight:
-: The sum of the size in bytes of all sent packets that contain at least one congestion controlled frame, and have not been acked or declared lost.
+: The sum of the size in bytes of all sent packets that contain at least one congestion-controlled frame, and have not been acked or declared lost.
 The size does not include IP or UDP overhead.
   Packets only containing ACK frames do not count towards bytes_in_flight to ensure congestion control does not impede congestion feedback.

 congestion_window:
-: Maximum number of bytes in flight that may be sent.
+: Maximum number of bytes-in-flight that may be sent.

 end_of_recovery:
 : The largest packet number sent when QUIC detects a loss.
 When a larger